Milo-L/StomataQuant/README.md

 <summary style="padding-left: 1.5em;"><strong>02.
 Select Model Based on Purpose</strong></summary>

 - Click `Setting`→`Model Setting`
-    - Focus on the number or distribution of stomata / measure stomatal density:
+    - If you are focusing on the number or distribution of stomata, or measuring stomatal density:
         - → Select `stomata detection model`
-        - The inference result is **rectangle** for the potential stomatal complex
+        - The inference result will be **rectangle** bounding boxes around potential stomatal complexes.
-    - Focus on stomatal/pore size / measure stomatal aperture or size:
+    - If you are focusing on stomatal or pore size, or measuring stomatal aperture or size:
         - → Select `stoma and pore segmentation model`
-        - The inference result is **polygon** for the potential stoma and its pore
+        - The inference result will be **polygon** shapes outlining potential stomata and their pores.
-    - Focus on pavement cell / measure stomatal index, pavement cell shape descriptor:
+    - If you are focusing on pavement cells, or measuring stomatal index and pavement cell shape descriptors:
         - → Select `stoma and pavement cell segmentation model`
-        - The inference result is **polygon** for the potential stomatal complex and pavement cell
+        - The inference result will be **polygon** shapes outlining potential stomatal complexes and pavement cells.
 </details>

 <details>
 <summary style="padding-left: 1.5em;"><strong>03.
 AI Inference</strong></summary>

-- Click `AI😎` button → Run inference to execute automatic detection or segementation
+- Click `AI😎` button → Run inference to execute automatic detection or segmentation
-- Inference results will be directly displayed on the image as shown in following figures
+- Inference results will be directly displayed on the image as shown in the following figures

 <p align="center">
 <img src="readme_medias\3_detect_model.gif" alt="3_detect_model" width="32%">